jb-gy/blog/README.md

 ![HackwesTX](/hackwest.png)

+### Student Management System Project
+_React.JS, Typescript, Python, FAST API, Pydantic, Docker_
+- Developed a web-based student management system enabling comprehensive management of student records, including adding, viewing, updating, and deleting information, increasing administrative efficiency by an estimated 40%.

+- Employed React with TypeScript for type-safe development and Material-UI for responsive design, achieving a modern interface that enhanced user experience by approximately 30%.
+Integrated with FastAPI and SQLite for a high-performance backend that improved data access speed by 25%.

+- Incorporated robust data validation and error handling, reducing data entry errors by an estimated 50%, ensuring the system’s reliability and data integrity.
+- Created and documented five key API endpoints that allow seamless CRUD operations, facilitating a 20% faster workflow in student data management.
+- Built with scalability in mind, with planned enhancements such as AWS DynamoDB integration and advanced features like user authentication and performance analytics projected to increase system capabilities by 35%.

 ### SMS (Store management System) Project
 _Python backend, tkinter_

 - Built a monolithic local application for supermarket shopping.
 - Created two levels of IAM users and their functions in the application.
 - Implemented memory efficiency and least privilege access for various types of users in the simulation.

 ![the process](/code.png)